 Note: Be sure to check out my post on Paying it Forward to see if you would like to participate.

 - Pizza dough (I used Trader Joe’s)

 - Cornmeal (to sprinkle on pizza baking tray)

 - Pizza sauce

 - Mozzarella cheese

 - Feta cheese

 - Dried oregano

-Coat a large pizza baking tray with cooking spray then sprinkle lightly with corn meal.
+Coat a large pizza baking tray with cooking spray then sprinkle lightly with cornmeal.
 Roll the dough into whatever shape and size of pizza you desire.
-Place on baking tray.
-Evenly spread sauce, mozzarella, artichoke hearts, tomato slices, red onions, kalamata olives, feta cheese and oregano on top.
+Place on the baking tray.
+Evenly spread sauce, mozzarella, artichoke hearts, tomato slices, red onions, kalamata olives, feta cheese, and oregano on top.

 Click here for a printable version of this recipe – For the Love of Cooking.net